dell/OpenManage-Enterprise/README.md

 ## OME/OME-M and Plugin API Samples / Cookbooks

-This repository hosts cookbooks for OME/OME-M and associated plugins.
-Script examples specific to OME/OME-M are in the Core directory.
-Plugin script examples are in the "Plugin" folder and categorized further by plugin name.
+This repository hosts complete examples of how to use the OME/OME-M API.
+We designed these scripts to standalone but they are also meant to be used in the scripts of others.

-The Core directory is further subdivided into Python and PowerShell.
+Scripts are subdivided into Python and PowerShell.
 We do our best to maintain functional equivalance between the two, but sometimes they differ.
 These differences are typically noted in [the docs](docs/API.md).

+## Complete List of All Scripts

+See [the docs](docs/API.md).
+Scripts are listed by their functional type in the case of OME or by plugin if they belong to a plugin.

 ## PowerShell Scripts Require PS7